pinax/pinax/docs/faq.md

 ## I already have an existing Django project.
 Can I still use Pinax?

 A large component of Pinax is just re-usable Django apps.
 Most make very few assumptions about what else is in your project (although some assume you're using django-user-accounts for user account management).
 In most cases you can just use an app in the Pinax ecosystem like you would any other Django app.

+## How do we upgrade a site to a newer Pinax release?

+Individual apps generally follow [semantic versioning](http://semver.org/) and often have an upgrade path.
+So they should be upgradable.

+If you want to use a starter project, or other collection of Pinax apps, and be able to follow a documented upgrade path, something like [Proposal for Pinax Distribution Versioning - pinax issue #84](https://github.com/pinax/pinax/issues/84) is needed.
+It would provide coordinated releases, and make Pinax even more like a Linux distribution, in the way that e.g. Ubuntu creates a coordinated release of an infrastructure along with a variety of applications.